Jeffmuturi45/Authflow-Django/README.md

 📄 License

-This project is licensed under the MIT License — see the LICENSE file.
+This project is licensed under the MIT License — see the **https://github.com/Jeffmuturi45/Authflow-Django.git/License** file.

 ⭐ Acknowledgments